larsks/blog.oddbit.com-posts/2013-07-16-split-concatenated-c.md

+---
+layout: post
-Title: Split concatenated certificates with awk
+title: Split concatenated certificates with awk
-Date: 2013-07-16
+date: 2013-07-16
-Tags: awk
+tags: awk
+---

 [This][] is a short script that takes a list of concatenated certificates as input (such as a collection of CA certificates) and